Rena Striegel, President, Transition Point Business Advisors

 Mark Licht, Assistant Professor & Extension Cropping System Specialist, ISU Extension and Outreach

-Iowa has 4-5% of its row crop acres being planted into cover crops.
+Iowa has 4-5% of its grid-x crop acres being planted into cover crops.
 Come learn how you can increase that number by starting cover crops on your farm.
 If you are in the 4-5%, come and learn how to improve your recipe to yield the best results.

 D. Where is the Balance with Farm, Work, and Family?

 Addie Yoder, Life Coach, Grace and Growth with Addie

 Between all the hats we wear - farmer, professional, spouse, parent, son/daughter - and the pressure to do ALL things perfectly, it’s easy to feel overwhelmed.
 Learn strategies to help get through the busy times - and everyday life - and remain well-balanced.